ie/ie-baby-face/README.md

   2. Once setup Add a web app and use NPM.
   3. Copy the firebaseConfig code and place in the `./src/config/firebase.js`
   4. Create a Firestore database with a similar (or exact name).
-     - Once configured update the `./src/config/firebase.js` with the property `databaserURL: 'https://[name of the database].firebaseio.com'`
+     - Once configured update the `./src/config/firebase.js` with the property `databaseURL: 'https://[name of the database].firebaseio.com'`
 2. Upload new photos of each participant into the images file
 3. Modify the photos.json with
    - The full name of the participant